cpfaff/rbefdata_paper/paper/rbefdata.md

 While well described data can help a lot in understanding datasets and on deciding upon the relevance and applicability in a certain analysis there is still lots of manual intervention necessary after that to prepare the data for analysis (cite yourself and Karin? or xxx).
-It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before smart models can be applied to the data to find interesting patters (cite the workflow paper of Karin and me).
-This preparation steps not only are time and labour intensive but also potentially error prone, especially as the complexity of analyses grows.
+It may need to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before smart models can be applied to the data to find interesting patters (cite the workflow paper of Karin and me).
+This preparatory steps not only are time and labour intensive but also potentially error prone, especially as the complexity of the analyses increases.

 Ontologies, as formal representations of knowledge, potentially offer a sophisticated tool to deal with that step of data preparation (cite supporting ecology as data intensive science).
-While they are already used in some research domains like genetics (cite xxx, eg. http://www.geneontology.org/), other domains face more problems using it (cite xxx, morpho team announced semantic tagging but the plug-in did not appear anywhere).
+While they are already used in some research domains like genetics (cite xxx, eg. http://www.geneontology.org/), other domains face more problems using it (cite xxx, morpho team announced semantic tagging but the plug-it did not appear anywhere).
 The application of ontologies in ecology is discussed controversially (cite xxx) and it is argued that they can be a huge benefit, but it is hard to set up a sophisticated ontology covering all necessary terms and relation of a highly complex research